Liver Health

 Liver injury can also be caused by certain infections and certain kinds of cancer.
 Early diagnosis and treatment can limit their effect on the liver.
 For example, there are now excellent treatments for hepatitis B. The treatment does not cure the infection but can greatly suppress hepatitis B and prevent it from causing further damage to your liver.

 There have also been huge advances in hepatitis C treatment.
-Highly effective treatments now cure more than 95% of people with hepatitis C. Everyone who has hepatitis C should talk to their doctor about their options.
+Highly effective treatments now cure more than 95 percent of people with hepatitis C. Everyone who has hepatitis C should talk to their healthcare provider about their options.
 Hepatitis C treatment can save your liver and your life.

-The liver is an organ that is capable of repairing itself.
+The liver is an organ that can repair itself.
 When hepatitis viruses are suppressed or eliminated, particularly if this is done before serious damage has occurred, the liver may be able to repair itself.
-So don’t hesitate to talk to your doctor about hepatitis testing and treatment.
+So don’t hesitate to talk to your healthcare provider about hepatitis testing and treatment.

 Supplements

-In addition to removing, as much as possible, anything that might be stressing the liver, taking certain supplements may help.
-Some naturopathic doctors find the following antioxidants and nutrients useful for helping to protect the liver.
+In addition to removing anything that might be stressing the liver, taking certain supplements may help.
+Some naturopathic healthcare providers find the following antioxidants and nutrients useful for helping to protect the liver.

 Glutathione (GSH) is an antioxidant made by the body that helps break down drugs and toxins and protect the liver.
 Taking the following nutrients may help to maintain or increase levels of glutathione: